nest/nest-simulator/doc/documentation_workflow/user_documentation_workflow.rst

 Setting up your environment
 +++++++++++++++++++++++++++

-We have created a Conda environment, which will enable you to generate documentation for NEST.
+Our conda environment will enable you to generate documentation for NEST.

 If you are using Linux and want to install a full development environment: